Tools for Entrepreneurs

 Unsplash and PikWizard

 These sites’ main appeal is that they are completely free.
 Free is always fantastic, especially for new entrepreneurs.
-The main drawback is that free sites tend to mean your images will not just be on your site: you’ll see them on many other sites, too.
-That’s why I typically stick to the paid photo sites.
+The main drawback is that free sites tend to mean that the images will be more widely used across the internet; you’ll see them on many other sites, too.
+That’s why we typically stick to the paid photo sites.
 But, when you’re first starting out, these sites have great selection and are perfect for saving money in those early stages of your business.

 Course Creation Tools